vallabhvrao/ParrotBeak/README.md

 ## Challenges faced and shortcuts used

 1. Getting the S3 bucket arn in the serverless stack was giving an error.
 Hence a shortcut was used to directly pass the bucket name and arn in the `secrets.yml` file.
 2. Attaching Bucket Policy for the S3 Bucket in deploy-time was also consuming time.
+This was done to make the public folder in the bucket accessable to the world.
 3. Shortcut: `GenerateVanityObj.js` attaches the required S3 Bucket Policies to make the public folder accessible to the world.
-This way of attaching Bucket Policies will be avoided in production as this will either be done internally within CloudFormation or a separate custom resource lambda will handle this job.
+This way of attaching Bucket Policies will be avoided in production as this will either be done internally within CloudFormation or the custom resource lambda will handle this job.
 Perhaps, the whole `GenerateVanityObj.js` can be repurposed to custom resource lambda trigger.
-4. Populating the Data Bucket needs to be done manually.
+4. Populating the Data Bucket needs to be done manually. this was done to redude the build size (and inturn time to deploy) for every deploy during the development.
 5. AWS wouldn't let me claim phone numbers for my Amazon Connect instances.
 Had to reach out the customer support.
 Shortcut: Created a fresh AWS Account.
 6. Code Reuse not enforced fully, `readObjBucket()` and `writeObjBucket()` functions are duplicated in both the lambdas, this would cause issues in maintaining these functions.
 OOP can be used to solve this with more time.
-7. Complete the Custom Resource part of the lambda.
-Partial implimentation at this point.
-Will be completed in the future.
+7. Custom Resources lambda implementation was bit tricky to debug as the stack would go to unreachable state when there were any error in the CloudFormation response.
+8. Any errors in the custom resource lambda would trigger roll back during stack creating.
+This would delete the custom resource lambda.
+This means even the CloudWatch Log groups would get deleted make it even more difficult to debug.
+Shortcut: logs were pushed to S3 bucket.
+Bad idea, but worked.

 ## Future work